vivirenremoto/labs/read_selected_text/README.md

 3- Click the bookmark to read the selected text using "IBM Watson API".

-4- Wait to listen the text.
+4- Wait and listen the text.

 **Sources**